Improve EMS provider performance with counseling, coaching and disciplining

 The caregiver is counselled on maintaining control of the stretcher.

-When to coach
+When to coach an EMS provider

 The largest opportunity to improve high-performance caregivers is controlling at-risk behavior.
 Caregivers engage in at-risk behavior when they do not recognize the risk or they believe their behavior is justified.